PRIVATE BOAT TOUR HONG KONG BY SEA

 The story of Hong Kong and how it turned from a sleepy fishing village to a super city is firmly rooted in the sea.
 Its a story about the West’s trade with the Far East, Britain’s addiction to tea and the scourge of opium addiction!

-Our 4-hour Hong Kong by Sea boat tour takes place on our 55ft motor yacht, May Oui.
-We take a maximum of 15 people to allow for plenty of room for spreading out and relaxing across the 3 viewing platforms and for a more intimate discussion environment.
+Our 4-hour Hong Kong by Sea boat tour takes place on our 63ft white junk, Bella Vita.
+We take a maximum of 20 people to allow for plenty of room for spreading out and relaxing across the 3 viewing platforms and for a more intimate discussion environment.

 The Hong Kong by Sea boat tour takes in all of Hong Kong’s most interesting coastal districts.
 Departing from Causeway Bay we start with a full Victoria Harbour tour.
 From there we go inside and around Hong Kong’s container port.
 Then it is down to Aberdeen to see the floating restaurants and around the beautiful coastal areas of Deep Water Bay, Repulse Bay and Stanley.